BeelineJS/BeelineJS/README.md

 - Events

 Once a `model` is loaded all the `mKey` bounded views will be updated.
-Once a `viewData` is loaded all the `dKey` bounded views will be updated.
+Once a `viewModel` is loaded all the vmKey` bounded views will be updated.
 Layouts will be added followed by views.
 Events will be dispatched to the views linked by `mKey`.